daxo-developer/daxo_os/README.md

-Daxo OS
+# Daxo OS

-A custom x86_64 kernel written in Rust (no_std) from scratch.
+A custom x86_64 kernel written in Rust, heavily based on the excellent [“Writing an OS in Rust”](https://os.phil-opp.com/) series by Philipp Oppermann.
+This project started as a learning exercise following that tutorial, and has since been extended with custom features (ATA PIO driver, cooperative multitasking, user-mode switching, syscall stubs, etc.).
 Currently boots via UEFI, sets up 4-level paging, and can execute user-mode code in Ring 3.

 Status: Active development.
 Learning project for low-level x86_64 architecture and bare-metal Rust.